25 March – Additional Notes

-If we’re paid to know, we should know and we need to know.
+If we’re paid to know, we should know and, we need to know.
 If we’ve been trained to know, and don’t tell others what we know, we’re likely to be fired for incompetency i.e. we’re not doing what we’re paid to do.
 If we’re ignorant, we’re not responsible.
-But if we’re told and we either refuse to do something about it, or else haven’t bother, we are very much responsible.
+But if we’re told and we either refuse to listen, or else haven’t taken it seriously, we are very much responsible.
 If death or injury occur as a result of our silence or inaction, we’re responsible.[a]

 The elephant in the room, that everyone seems to want to ignore these days, is actually “a black swan” – an unexpected event that’ll strike suddenly to bring down the entire house of cards and, the cataclysmic results leave the familiar unrecognisable.

 In my role in management accounting, I knew how important it was to convert financial data (accurately and timely), into usable information so that appropriate management decisions could be made.
-Companies across the globe employ clever people who continually scour filtered company records, so that they can identify and head off “black swans”.
+Companies across the globe employ clever people who continually scour filtered company records against the environment, in order to identify and head off “black swans”.
 The statement: “O dear, I didn’t see that coming”, isn’t at all acceptable for anyone who expects to keep his/her job.
 There’s too much at stack.
 The future of the company depends on interpreting appropriate levels of the right information, then predicting the unexpected.

-Just as any company focuses on getting their internal system working well, so they’ll be prepared for the unexpected, Jesus warns His Followers to “get their house in order” in preparation for what’s ahead:
+Just as any company focuses on getting their internal systems working well, so that they’ll be prepared for the unexpected, Jesus warns His Followers to “get their house in order” in preparation for what’s ahead:

 Find out what causes trouble and don’t cause trouble for others. [v1-3]

 Maintain interpersonal relationships by continually forgiving those who apologise. [v3-4]

 Understand how faith, obedience, duty and reward works then align your life accordingly. [v5-10]